jondavies00/texas-holdem-coevolution/README.md

 ## Introduction

 This project applies competitive coevolution to poker, and explores the suitability of different methods and techniques.
-This was designed for my undergraduate dissertation at the University of York ('An Investigation of Co-evolutionary Dynamics Using Six-Handed Texas Hold’em Poker').
+This was designed for my undergraduate dissertation at the University of York (_An Investigation of Co-evolutionary Dynamics Using Six-Handed Texas Hold’em Poker_).

 ## Structure & Usage